BimmerGestalt/AAIdrive/README.md

 This app requires that the MyBMW or MINI app for your car is installed and that it can successfully enable your ID5 car's [Apps checkbox](app/src/main/res/drawable/pic_btapp_bmw.jpg), or if your ID4 car has the [Connection Assistant option](app/src/main/res/drawable/pic_connassistant_bmw.jpg).

 Download the APK of the latest stable release from the [Releases page](https://github.com/BimmerGestalt/AAIdrive/releases/latest).
 Choose the one that says "sentry" to automatically upload crash reports, or choose "nonalytics" otherwise.
+It is also available on the [Google Play Store](https://play.google.com/store/apps/details?id=me.hufman.androidautoidrive).
 After starting, the app should detect the MyBMW app and start waiting for the car connection.

 Also consider trying out the nightly build!
 It has the latest features and is a preview of the next release, so please consider installing the [Sentry build](https://bimmergestalt.s3.amazonaws.com/aaidrive/builds/androidautoidrive-latest-main-nomap-sentry-release.apk) to automatically report crashes.
 The [nonalytics](https://bimmergestalt.s3.amazonaws.com/aaidrive/builds/androidautoidrive-latest-main-nomap-nonalytics-release.apk) build is available too.
-Some of the new features since version 1.3 include:
-  - Initial support for addon apps, check out [IDriveConnectAddons](https://github.com/BimmerGestalt/IDriveConnectAddons) for more information
-  - Workarounds for skipping tracks in the Spotify Liked Songs and Artists playlists

 Check out the [FAQ](https://bimmergestalt.github.io/AAIdrive/faq.html) if you run into problems.